-Please note: this post references Bulletproof-branded coffee beans, and not the practice of adding oils to coffee.
+Please note: this post references Bulletproof-branded coffee beans, and not the practice of adding oils/butter to coffee.

 Strip picked commodity coffee destined for the instant coffee market (left) vs. Ripe coffee cherry from our farm on the Big Island of Hawaii (right).